dotomole/realtime-wifi-statistics/README.md

 # Realtime Wi-Fi Statistics

 This program allows you to view wi-fi statistics in realtime.
+Something I just made for myself really, useful for walking around your home/workplace and seeing where the signal is best.

-Usage:
+Usage:<br/>
-Terminal version: `py wifi_term.py`
+Terminal version: `py wifi_term.py`<br/>
-GUI version: `py wifi.py`
+GUI version: `py wifi.py`<br/>

 Current version shows:
 - SSID